sspsmbd/hwblog/archive.md

 ---
 layout: page
-title: Purpose
+title: Purpose of this Website
 ---

-# 📚 Purpose of This Website

 Welcome to our Homework Helper!